 More than three-fourths of us (77 percent) drive from five to more than 15 miles each Sunday to worship services.
 Our 177 communicant households come from 17 different ZIP codes, but they consider Christ Episcopal Church, Temple, their home church.
-The majority of parishioners live in Temple-Belton-Salado.
-This indicates our commitment, our energy and love for each other.
+The majority of parishioners live in Temple and Belton.
+This indicates our commitment and love for each other.